shopware/docs/products/extensions/subscriptions/guides/request-scoping.md

 # Request scoping

 When you are in a subscription checkout, you are using a separate cart and context.
 In Storefront, there is an additional URL parameter (`subscriptionToken`) that gets resolved.
-In headless, there are four header parameters that need to be set namely `sw-subscription-plan`, `sw-subscription-interval`, `_subscriptionCart` and `_subscriptionContext`.
+In headless, there are two header parameters that need to be set namely `sw-subscription-plan` and `sw-subscription-interval`.

 Below is an example of the context set on a subscription cart in the Storefront: